MathCancer/PhysiCell/README.md

 + Merged Daniel Bergman's [PR 126](https://github.com/MathCancer/PhysiCell/pull/126), which fixes cell legend colors.
 Thank's Daniel!

 + Improved safety checks in the cell orientation function, thanks to Randy Heiland's [PR 122](https://github.com/MathCancer/PhysiCell/pull/122).
 Thanks, Randy!

++ Now forcing Mersenne Twister as random generator in PhysiBoSS (use or /dev/random by MaBoSS would max out system descriptor)

++ MaBoSS BND/CFG parsing is now in an OpenMP critical block (flex/bison parser is not thread safe)

 ### Notices for intended changes that may affect backwards compatibility:
 + We intend to deprecate the unused phenotype variables `relative_maximum_attachment_distance`, `relative_detachment_distance`, and `maximum_attachment_rate` from `phenotype.mechanics.`